 From navigating the foster care system and housing instability to rising through the ranks of Texas politics, Mo's journey is one of resilience, clarity, and deep-rooted commitment to community.

-Mo currently serves as Chief of Staff to State Representative Lauren Ashley Simmons and serves as the Executive Director of the Texas Labor & Workforce Caucus, where she works to ensure working families have a voice in shaping state policy.
+Mo currently serves as Deputy Chief of Staff to State Representative Jessica González and Executive Director of the House LGBTQ Caucus, where she works to ensure marginalized communities have a voice in shaping state policy.
 Her work inside the Capitol is focused, strategic, and unapologetically people-centered—grounded in the belief that the best policy is shaped by those closest to the pain.

 Black women on Kamala Harris and their party’s future:Black women delegates opened up about the thorniest challenges ahead.
 (Illinois Lt.
 Gov. Juliana Stratton, 58; Hala Ayala, former Virginia State General Assembly member, 51; Mo Jenkins, precinct chair in Harris County, Texas, 25)